1plus-1/raspberrypi-pulse-reader/README.md

 # raspberrypi-pulse-reader
 RaspberryPi kernel driver for reading PPM/PWM duty and cycle.
 Say if you want to build a car with pi and don't want an additional Arduino board for reading motor speed feedback and RC PPM, you can used this driver.

-This module is tested with Raspberry Pi 2 Model B with Rasbian system and 4.19.66 kernel.
+This module is tested with Raspberry Pi 2 Model B with Rasbian system and 4.19.66/4.19.75 kernel.
 But it should work with other versions.

 ## How to build
-- If coincidently you're having 4.19.66 kernel installed then just skip to the Usage part.
-The .ko file is already provided as pulse_reader.ko in root folder.
+- If coincidently you're having 4.19.66 or 4.19.75 kernel installed then just skip to the Usage part.
+The .ko files are already provided as pulse_reader_[kernel version].ko in root folder.

-  ### Compile on Pi(Recommanded)
+  ### Compile on Pi
   - Clone the source code to pi and run following commands(for Raspbian only).
   ```
   sudo apt-get install build-essential raspberrypi-kernel-headers